- Make sure patient information is sent securely.

 - If confidentiality is breached by sending bulk emails to several recipients, patients may be put at risk and/or complain.

-- If a mistake is made and bulk emails are sent in this fashion, inform the patients affected promptly so that they can take appropriate steps if they wish.
+- If a mistake is made and bulk emails are sent in this way, tell the affected patients quickly so they can take appropriate steps if they want.

-- You should also consider informing the ICO if there is a risk to the data subject or if special category personal data is involved.
+- You should also consider informing the ICO if there's a risk to the data subject or if special category personal data is involved.
 See the ICO website for more details.

 Other pitfalls can arise in the case of misdirected emails.

 - When sending confidential patient information, take a moment to check the recipient's email address is correct.
-For example, firstname.lastname@example.org can at first glance look very similar to email@example.com.
+For example, firstname.lastname@example.org could easily be mistaken for email@example.com.

 Use of personal information